gingrasf/campsitemanager/README.md

 For the sake of simplicity an in-memory embeded mongo db instance was use as a persistence layer.
 This obviously is not production ready as it can't be scaled nor will actually persist the data when the server is restarted.
-To make it production ready we could easily swap the in-memory mongo db by a real mongo db culsters.
+To make it production ready we could easily swap the in-memory mongo db by a real mongo db culster (at least two instances for reliability).
 To help with CI/CD I would use Kubernetes/Docker to manage/deploy thoses.
-A mongo db cluster would indeed work, but to have things simpler I would advocate using a cloud database like AWS DynamoDB instead of Mongo to avoid having to maintains the mongo instance (version upgrade, etc) and make scalability super simple.
+A mongo db cluster would indeed work, but to have things simpler
+I would advocate using a cloud database like AWS DynamoDB instead of Mongo to avoid having to maintains the mongo instance (version upgrade, etc) and make scalability super simple.
 Another option could be a Redis instance.

 #### REST API Scalability and reliability

-To have full scalability to handle a huge number of request, we would need to have multiple docker instances for the application behind and ELB.
+To have scalability to handle a huge number of request, we would need to have multiple docker instances for the application behind and ELB.
 Note that given the simplicity of the app this is most-likely not needed.
 We still want at least two instances though for reliability.

 #### Security and authentication